Construction Oversight on Complex Residential Projects

 • Tracks the owner's budget and reports expenditures against the approved budget

-• Coordinates communication between the owner, architect, and contractor - particularly when the owner doesn't have the bandwidth or technical knowledge to process construction information directly
+• Coordinates communication between the owner, architect, and contractor

 • Provides regular written reporting on project status, budget position, and risk items